MindscapeHQ/raygun4net/README.md

 At any point after calling the Attach method, you can use RaygunClient.Current to get the static instance.
 This can be used for manually sending messages (via the Send methods) or changing options such as the User identity string.

-SendAsync method overloads are available for manually sending exceptions using `await` in async methods.
+You can manually send exceptions with the SendAsync method.
 When manually sending, currently the compiler does not allow you to use `await` in a catch block.
 You can however call SendAsync in a blocking way:

 ```csharp
 try